w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 successful proposals using the Wasm meta-protocol without a hard fork.
 Anything within the state transition function, the transaction queue, or off-chain workers can be upgraded without forking the chain.

+## DApp Support and Development

+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through parachains.
+To offer some perspective, on Ethereum, smart contracts can call each other synchronously in the same shard and asynchronously between shards.
+On Polkadot, smart contracts can call each other synchronously in the same parachain and asynchronously across parachains.

 ## Conclusion